Dans-labs/dariah/docs/Functionality/Business.md

     Rather than a single template, we should make templates for each of the tables involved.

-    (✗) Consolidated records will be stored as PDF and viewable from within the app.
+    (✗) PDF reports based on consolidated records can be generated on the fly but will not be stored.
     What needs to be done here, is to write templates that select the desired information from the tree of consolidated documents.

 ??? caution "Selection of contribs in unfinished scenarios"